-Notes: Identifiers include arguments and locals.
+Notes: Identifiers include arguments as well as local identifiers.
 Similar blocks are used for built-in functions; in this case the word for the number of dynamic locals contains -1.
 For functions, there are no argument names.
 Functions like write, which have an arbitrary number of argument, are indicated by the value -1 in place of the number of arguments.
 Record constructors are distinguished from other functions by the value -2 in place of the number of dynamic locals.
 Each record declaration is distinguished by a unique record identification number, which appears in place of the number of static locals.

-List Header Block
+List Block

-ļ $T_LIST = 7$
+T_List = 7

-current size of list
+size of list

-pointer to first list block
+- first list element block

-- pointer to last list block
+last list element block